npm/npm/doc/cache.md

 ## DESCRIPTION

+Used to add, list, or clear the npm cache folder.

 * add:
   Add the specified package to the local cache.
 This command is primarily intended to be used internally by npm, but it can provide a way to